-Profile of the Department of General Practice / Primary Care, Hamburg University Medical School
+Profile of the Department of General Practice and Primary Care, Hamburg University Medical School

 In mostly multi-disciplinary teams, we conduct research primarily in the following areas: